-Our didactics program is shared with the Detroit Medical Center HPM Fellowship Program.
+Our didactics program is shared with the Detroit Medical Center and Trinity Health Ann Arbor HPM Fellowship Programs.
 It is a weekly program with 2 hours of protected time.
 Core HPM topics are emphasized in July and August to provide a strong fundamental knowledge base.
-This is expanded upon in subsequent months as the program draws from the wealth of expertise within our own faculty, Henry Ford Health, Detroit Medical Center, and the greater Metro-Detroit region to provide an exemplary learning experience.
+This is expanded upon in subsequent months as the program draws from the wealth of expertise within our own faculty, Henry Ford Health, Detroit Medical Center, Trinity Health, and the greater Metro-Detroit region to provide an exemplary learning experience.
 Fellows directly participate in the didactics curriculum by creating and presenting several talks including a journal club, complex case presentation, mortality and morbidity conference and a HPM topic presentation.

 Fellows participate in the CLEAR Conversations program.
 This is an evidence-based, structured, communication skills curriculum which was developed at Henry Ford with roots in the national VitalTalk organization.
 This program utilizes an experiential learning model incorporating highly skilled improvisational actors and trained facilitators to create a safe environment for fellows to practice new skills.
 The CLEAR Conversations program includes multiple workshops addressing several communication skills including facilitating goals of care conversations, navigating conflict, discussing opioid misuse, and how to teach communication skills in real-time.

 High Impact Education Endorsement